-Given the nature of the business. and profitability traditional revenue measures are less meaningful than in other trading organisations.
+Given the nature of the business, traditional revenue and profitability measures are less meaningful than in other trading organisations.
 Our revenues are set largely by Ofgem to allow sufficient cash inflow to fund operating costs, capital expenditure to maintain and improve our network, and to service our debt.
 The level of efficiency then determines the overall result.
-The measure that is most closely aligned to this result is cash flow before financing activites (see page 22).
+The measure that is most closely aligned to this result is cash flow before financing activities (see section below).